eekkristo/slotify/README.md

 If you want to not define them directly you can set them up via environment variables inside the container.

 * Until you have not removed the docker build files and/or containers the data will be available inside mysql database.
-Otherwise data WILL BE LOST.
+Otherwise, data WILL BE LOST.
 * To clean up everything run the following LINUX/OSX: (Sorry window guys, I don't have a command for you)
 ```composer
 docker rmi $(docker images -a -q)
 docker rm $(docker ps -a -q)
 ```
  ** NB!
-This will delete all of the images and containers inside you machine.
-If you have more images then please run ** Removing docker images
+This will delete all of the images and containers inside your machine.
+If you have more images please run **

+ Removing docker images
  ```
 Find docker image <mvc-slotify_php-apache-environment>